Alternative Options to CFA or MBA Qualifications

 If you’re looking for an alternative to these two courses, then there are plenty of other financial services-relevant qualifications out there.
 Many are more specific than the CFA or the MBA and focus on specific areas of the finance industry.
 Most aren’t mandatory – in the UK, the Financial Conduct Authority (FCA) scrapped obligatory qualifications for investment bankers back in 2007.
 Although these alternative qualifications aren’t guaranteed to get you a job in financial services, neither is the CFA Charter or an MBA.
 Best of all, they offer great value – especially compared to the huge tuition fees at top business schools.

-If you want to work in banking/fund administration, but aren’t fixated on the front office and are prepared to look beyond the standard acronyms, the following are some of the qualifications you should look out for:
+If you’re not fixated on the front office and are prepared to look beyond the standard acronyms, the following are qualifications you should look out for if you’re interested in pursuing a career in compliance or risk:

 Qualifications for Compliance Roles